 The amount of each grant award will vary across projects and will be determined by the NSSF board of directors.
 Award priority will be given to projects where NSSF can leverage other public and private funding; NSSF funds are not intended to replace public funds but rather as a complement.

-While the anticipated need in Nigeria is exponential, an initial fundraising goal of US$50 million/NGN20 billion (within the first 18 months) has been established for this fund.
-This will enable implementation on the fund’s three core objectives.
+While the anticipated need in Nigeria is exponential, an initial fundraising goal of US$50 million/NGN20 billion (spanning the next 10 years) has been established for this fund.

 The NSSF operates a formal governance framework led by a Statutory Board, responsible for statutory and legal issues.
 The Statutory Board is supported by an Advisory Board on issues of policy and operational oversight.
 The Statutory Board is made up of trustees and administrative agents of the critical partners of the Fund.
 You can find more information on the members of the Statutory and Advisory boards here.